RyanDaDeng/branching-assessment/readme.md

 3. The last step is to create a Factory which will create AssessmentProcessor based on different constructor parameters.

-Note: For rules part, I initially was thinking about using Strategy design pattern.
+Note: For rules part, I initially was thinking about using Strategy design pattern, e.g. each question would bind to a list of criteria.

 ## Testing